dmwm/PHEDEX/Documentation/README/README-Deployment.txt

 Exporting data to other sites requires export agents, which are described in more detail in README-Export.txt.

+Updating DLS requires the BlockDLSUpdate agent plus tools available via the Glite3.0 UI.
+Please refere to README-DLS.txt for more detailed informations.

 *** Writing site glue scripts